-This article is outlined as follows.
-In Section 2 we first introduce the parameter-to-measurement (forward) map F and after that, in Theorem 3, we prove the continuity of this forward map.
-Then, in Section 3 we present the level set approach, we introduce the concept of generalized minimizers for an appropriate energy functional and we stablish the regularization properties.
+This article is organized as follows.
+In Section 2 we first introduce the parameter-to-measurement (forward) map F and after that, in Theorem 2.5, the continuity of this forward map is demonstrated.
+Then, in Section 3 we present the level set approach, we introduce the concept of generalized minimizers for an appropriate energy functional and we establish the regularization properties.
 In other words, we prove the well-posedness result and also convergence results for exact and noisy data.
 In Section 4, we introduce a smooth functional that is used in the numerical examples.
 We prove that the minimizers of such functional converge to a minimizer of the early energy functional in appropriated topologies.
 Section 5 is devoted to numerical experiments and a split strategy is developed.
 We end this contribution in Section 6 with some conclusions and further developments.
-In the Appendix, we give a proof for a generalization of a Meyers' type theorem (see Theorem 1) about the regularity of the solution of (1)-(2) that are used in the proof of the continuity of the forward map F.
+In the Appendix, we give a proof for a generalization of a Meyers' type theorem (see Thm.
+2.3) about the regularity of the solution of (1.1) and (1.2) that are used in the proof of the continuity of the forward map F.